Limited handicap access

-If we know that a wheelchair or walker is expected, we have a wooden, removable ramp to compensate for the front door step.
-Inside the lodge we have large ½ bath where the toilet has grab bars.
-The sleeping rooms in the lodge date from the late 1980s and are NOT accessible due to space limitations.
+Inside the lodge, we have large ½ bath - wheelchair accessible with toilet grab bars.
+The bedrooms in the lodge date from the late 1980s and are NOT fully handicap accessible due to space limitations.
 They do have grab bars at the toilets.

 Sorry, the log cabin is not handicap accessible.
 The only access is via stairs, and internal space is very limited.